dynamsoft-docs/mrz-scanner-docs-mobile/programming/flutter/api-reference/mrz-scan-result.md

 ### status

 Represents the status of the result, which can be finished, canceled or exception.
+The status comes in the form of a [`EnumResultStatus`](result-status.md).

 ```dart
 EnumResultStatus status;